|

 enhanced and hindered based upon which form they’re currently

-using, making proper preparation the key to effectively combating various opponent
+proper preparation the key to effectively combating various opponent

-types, player or monster.
+types, whether player or monster.

 Overall the experienced Druid gains the instinctive insight of when,